How to be a WV Can’t Wait Candidate

 West Virginians from every race, region, religion, and party came together to put our time and money behind these candidates—and the first slate has been seated.

 The WV Can’t Wait Candidate Pledge

 - We won’t take Corporate Cash–we promise to run a people-funded campaign and not to take a penny from Corporate PACs or executives from Big Pharma, Big Energy, or Out-of-State Land Companies.

 - We will never cross a picket line–we will always choose the side of the people who are working the hardest and bearing the greatest burdens.

 - We will never hide from a debate–we promise to meet with the public at least once a month, and to do the work of being available to our constituents.

 - We will never punch down–we promise to remember that our fight is with the wealthy Good Old Boys Club and not with each other.
 We promise never to blame those who have been hurt for their pain.

 - Want to receive the full backing of the WV Can’t Wait movement?
 Email email@example.com to learn how you can be listed on the website, gain volunteer support, receive candidate training and more!
 Make sure to tell us your name, contact information, and what office you are seeking.

-- Want your candidate to sign the pledge but don't see their name?
+- Want a candidate to sign the pledge?
 Ask them to pledge to refuse corporate PAC money and email firstname.lastname@example.org for info about how to sign.